The Other Side

 Something to smile about?

 As for today the 1st, there are traces of festivities honouring saints and martyrs from the 4th century.
 The Catholic Church originally held the commemoration in May (possibly because of a Roman pagan rite), but by the 9th century (reasons unclear) had agreed on the Irish November date.
-While remaining a largely Catholic observance, many Protestant denominations continue to acknowledge the day of the dead, without subscribing to the sainthood clause of the insurance plan.
+While remaining a largely Catholic observance, many Protestant denominations continue to acknowledge the day of the dead, without subscribing to the sainthood clause of the insurance policy.

 (author of this excellent photo unjustly unknown)